-How to Optimize a SaaS Homepage: Keywords, Linking & More
+SaaS Homepage SEO: Keywords, Linking & More

 These are often the phrases you use to describe the product to clients, investors, or various stakeholders – Enterprise Resource Planning software, CMS and ecommerce, communications platform, etc.

-These are the terms you’ll find salespeople referencing those in their emails, sales materials, and so on.
+These are the terms you’ll find salespeople referencing in their emails, sales materials, and so on.

-Where to Include the Product Category-Related Keyword?
+Where To Include The Product Category-Related Keyword?

 As this is the primary keyword you’ll be targeting, use it on every page: